0808 808 4000 Get help now

 Once a creditor has a county court judgment (CCJ) for a debt, the Limitation Act does not put any time limits on how long they have to enforce that judgment.

-If your CCJ is more than six years old, and the creditor wants to use enforcement action, they must first get permission of the court.
-Special rules apply if they apply for a third party debt order or you already have a charging order.
+If your CCJ is more than six years old, and the creditor wants to use bailiffs (enforcement agents), they must first get permission of the court.
+Special rules apply if your creditor asks for a third-party debt order or if you already have a charging order against your property.
 Contact us for advice.

-If you think the creditor has been to court and got a CCJ against you after the six year limitation period has passed, you can ask the court to ‘set aside’ the CCJ so you can put in a Limitation Act defence.
-For more information, see our Setting aside a CCJ fact sheet.
+If you think the creditor has been to court and got a CCJ against you after the six-year limitation period has passed, you can ask the court to ‘set aside’ the CCJ so you can put in a Limitation Act defence.
+For more information, see our Setting aside a CCJ guide.

 Bankruptcy